DevKhalyd/videocalling_app_flutter/README.md

 Create the logic of the chat (Backend side)

-Create the cloud functions of the chat
+Create the cloud functions of the chat (Review after of implement the header of the chat screen)

 # Description